 L08 Classics 451 Plato

 An examination of some of Plato's most important dialogues, typically including the Gorgias, Phaedo, and Republic, with the aim of grasping the development of Plato's most influential thoughts in ethics and in metaphysics and epistemology.
-In order to provide both historical understanding and philosophical evaluation, attention is paid to the context and structure of the dialogues and to the best of recent secondary literature.
-Prerequisites: one course in Philosophy at the 300 level, graduate standing, or permission of the instructor.
+In order to provide both historical understanding and philosophical evaluation, attention will be paid to the context and structure of the dialogues and to the best of recent secondary literature.
+Prerequisites: one course in Philosophy at the 300-level, graduate standing, or permission of the instructor.

 Same as L30 Phil 451